 How long does a suspended license stay on your record?

-For example, in New York, a suspension remains on a driver record for four years from the date the suspension was ended.
-The DMV uses the year when the suspension ended, not the year in which it began.
+For example, in New York, a suspension remains on a driver’s record for four years from the date the suspension ended.
+The New York DMV uses the year when the suspension ended, not the year it began.

 If you are in the middle of your policy term, and your policy does not contain an exclusionary clause for driver suspensions, you likely will remain covered until the end of your term.

-“Insurance companies usually don’t review your driving record in the middle of your policy term.
-And only a few states that allow midterm cancellations due to a suspended license.”
+Insurance companies usually don’t review your driving record in the middle of your policy term.
+And only a few states allow midterm cancellations due to a suspended license.

-Also bear in mind that car insurance companies usually check your driving record upon renewal of your policy, and may simply decide you are now a high-risk driver and refuse to renew your policy when the term is up.
+Also, remember that car insurance companies usually check your driving record upon the renewal of your policy and may deem you a high-risk driver and refuse to renew your policy when the term is up.

-SR-22 and suspended licenses
+SR-22s and suspended licenses

-When you do get your license reinstated, you may have to file an SR-22, which is a form that serves as an insurance company’s guarantee to your state that you have the required insurance coverage in place.
+When you get your license reinstated, you may have to file an SR-22, a form that serves as an insurance company’s guarantee to your state that you have the required insurance coverage in place.
 You will pay much higher car insurance rates because of the offense that triggered the suspension and the SR-22 filing.